 On Nov 5, 2018, the Prime Minister, unveiled a dedicated digital platform or web portal named psbloansin59minutes.com to enable loans of up to Rs.
 5 crores within just 59 minutes of approval for startup businesses and MSMEs.
 This loan scheme was initiated by the Indian Government to provide financial assistance to the Startups, Micro, Small, and Medium Enterprises (MSMEs) throughout India.
 Some of the salient features of this loan type are as follows:

 - Loan amount: From Rs.
 1 Lakh and up to Rs.
 5 crore

 - Collateral-free Loans: Collateral or Security is not mandatory, as the online portal is directly linked to the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) scheme

 - Fast access to financial assistance: Usually such loan processes take about 7-10 working days to complete.
 However, the loan approval process takes just 59 minutes

 Best SME/MSME Loan offers are just a click away Apply Now

 The government aids the small business under National Small Industries Corporation Subsidy (NSICS) with a focus on two financial benefits: marketing assistance and raw material assistance.
 Its benefits are as follows:

 - Cost-free tenders: Under the marketing assistance program, the Small-Scale Industries (SSIs) shall have access to the tenders without any costs

-- No Security deposit requires: The SSIs (Small Scale Industries) are exempted from paying a security deposit for availing of finances
+- No Security Deposit required: The SSIs (Small Scale Industries) are exempted from paying a security deposit for availing of finances

 Not every scheme initiated by the Government offers subsidies on loans for businesses.